Throughput

 Static schedules become fiction by 10am.
 Real-time scheduling reflects what's happening now.
 Learn which approach fits your manufacturing operation.

-Common Production Scheduling Mistakes (And How to Avoid Them)
+Production Scheduling: 7 Common Mistakes to Avoid

 Most production schedules fail by mid-morning.
 Here are seven common scheduling mistakes and practical fixes to make your schedule stick.